-Note: the events in this article represent certain activities that might have been entertained by a young girl in New York, i.e. of my general height, weight and built.
+Note: the events in this article represent certain activities that might have been entertained by a young girl in New York, i.e. of the author’s general height, weight and build.
 She is aware that her Steely Dan obsession isn’t punk rock at all.

 The evening suddenly becomes more embarrassing than the culmination of the wall of shame incident at Rudy’s, and the time my mother commented on my “Any Major Dude”- inspired squonk cover photo on Facebook, asking me to take down the “ugly, crying mythical creature” from my profile.
 This is not as bad as the time I danced a little too long with Cuervo, the fine Colombian, and sang “Hey Nineteen” to an empty karaoke room on my own nineteenth birthday, I remind myself in consolation.

 Maybe next time I’ll try reenacting an easier reference.
 Like, I don’t know, taking “off to Barbados, just for the ride?”